Skip to content

 )

-if not exists_on_cloud and any(m in mode for m in ("r", "a")):
+if not exists_on_cloud and "r" in mode:

 raise CloudPathFileNotFoundError(